dalesgit/dalesgit.github.io/relg101-s17/children-abraham-2.md

 --

 **On Time for Study**
-"Do not say: ‘When I have leisure I shall study,' perhaps you will never have leisure."
+"Do not say: 'When I have leisure I shall study,' perhaps you will never have leisure."

 ---